GitHub-2006/WEEK-1-WINTER-DSOC/README.md

 # WINTER-DSOC
-The original files and the google colab code are here for credit card fraud detection system
+The projects for winter DSOC with relevant files and codes